 According to the Centers for Disease Control and Prevention, more than 500,000 people are treated for injuries related to ladder falls every year.
 A reported annual 300 deaths also occur due to ladder-related injuries.
-Many of these accidents have a serious impact on the health and financial wellbeing of workers.
+Many of these accidents have a serious impact on health and financial wellbeing.
 For this reason, relief is often available to individuals who were involved in ladder-related accidents.
 An experienced Toledo ladder fall accident attorney can help you navigate the process of securing compensation.

 At Schaffer & Associates LPA, we represent victims of ladder falls and other accidents.
 We are skilled negotiators and, when necessary, ruthless litigators who advocate tirelessly for our clients.
 As a result of our proven strategies and techniques, we have secured millions of dollars in compensation for working men and women across Ohio.
 If you or a loved one was involved in a ladder fall accident, do not hesitate to contact our Toledo office at (419) 595-4608 today.

 What Are Common Types of Ladder Fall Accidents?

 Among all workers, roughly 20% of all fall injuries involve ladders.
 Construction, maintenance, and repair employees face the largest risk of ladder fall accidents.
 In fact, falls are the leading cause of death in construction and ladder falls comprise a third of those deaths.
 There are a variety of situations that can cause a ladder fall accident, including:

 - Use of old, damaged, or defective ladders.
 If a ladder is proven to be defective, a negligent third party liability claim may be used to recover damages after an accident.